Friday, January 11, 2013

 Another Shooting

 Upon awaking, there was a scene on my mind that troubled me.
 It was a picture of a man with a gun, dressed as a military man.
-It was as if the scene was a snapshot, such as one a person might see on the news.
+It was as if the scene were a snapshot, such as one a person might see on the news.

 The soldier was running through a hall, a chaotic scene (I understood that it had been a scene of a shooting).
 Running, gun in hand, uniform, seemingly halted; as though time had stopped and he was frozen in mid-action, just as a snapshot.